expressjs/expressjs.com/astro/src/content/api-reference/en/5x/app-render.md

+---
+title: app.render
+description: Returns the rendered HTML of a view via the `callback` function.
+It accepts an optional parameter
+menuTitle: app.render
+---

 <h3 id='app.render'>app.render(view, [locals], callback)</h3>

 Returns the rendered HTML of a view via the `callback` function.
 It accepts an optional parameter